Arination/AES-Secure-Socket/README.md

 ### Setup AES using Crypto++ library.

-Note :- **Visual Studio** is used for the development of this application, so make sure you have it installed already.
+Note :- **Visual Studio** is used for the development of this application, so make sure you have it installed already with C++ development environment package.
 I would suggest you to use community edition.

 1. Clone the Crypto++ library from the link below or just search Cyptoo++ github.(you can also download it by searching it on Crypto++ site, I preferred cloning it.)